 Technical competency is a brand definer and is baked in to all marketing processes.

 Your customers, regardless of markets, are embracing mobile and abandoning conventional TV, desktop and laptops.
-Mobile usage skyrocketed from 14% to 25% in the last two years.
+Between 2013 and 2015, mobile usage skyrocketed from 14% to 25%.
+(The article that used to prove this has no longer exists.)

 - You must get a grasp of technical infrastructure.
 Even baseline Hosting and Server provisioning is challenging for many.
 Click this link for a two page doc (Dropbox no reg required) outlining fundamental infrastructure issues.